 For a new copywriter, “How do I build my portfolio?” is one of the most important questions to answer.
-In the creative industry, it can often feel like you need to have lots of samples in order to get work—but in order to get lots of samples, you need to have already gotten work.
+In the creative industry, it can often feel like you need to have lots of samples to get work—but to get lots of samples, you need to have already gotten work.
 Luckily, this isn’t quite the case.

-Well, I have great news for you: you can build your portfolio, do good for your career and also do good for the community.
+You can build your portfolio, do good for your career, and also do good for the community.

-Get in contact with a handful of small non-profits headquartered in your city (national non-profits probably don’t need your help).
+Get in contact with a handful of small nonprofits headquartered in your city (national nonprofits probably don’t need your help as they likely already have in-house staff doing their writing).
 Choose causes you’re personally passionate about and get in touch with the director to offer your services for free.
 You’ll get an even better reception if you come with a designer partner in tow.

 Not all of them may need your help, but when you find one that does, you have an opportunity to put great pieces into your portfolio and make the world a better place.

-You might also want to check out an organization called Taproot, which connects creatives (and other types of professionals) with non-profit organizations that need pro-bono help.
+You might also want to check out an organization called Taproot that connects creatives (and other types of professionals) with nonprofit organizations that need pro bono help.
 If they can use you, it’s that much easier!

 Read More: Avoid the Niche Trap